A variational inference framework for inverse problems: Model fitting via variational methods

+where $E_{q(\btheta\backslash \btheta_k)}$ denotes the expectation with respect to all the approximating densities except $q(\btheta_k)$ and $\btheta\backslash \btheta_k$ represents the entries of $\btheta$ with $\btheta_k$ omitted.
+Under mild regularity conditions it can be shown that optimization of the lower bound can be performed via a coordinate ascent scheme converging to a local maximizer.

-Figure \ref{fig:InvProbDAG} is a directed acyclic graph representation of model \eqref{eq:linInvProbModel}, where the shaded circle corresponds to the observed data, the unshaded circles correspond to model parameters and auxiliary variables, and the small solid circles are used for hyperparameters.
+Figure \ref{fig:InvProbDAG} is a directed acyclic graph representation of model \eqref{eq:linInvProbModel}, which forms the basis for deriving an MFVB algorithm.
+The shaded circle corresponds to the observed data, the empty circles correspond to model parameters and auxiliary variables, and the small solid circles are used for hyperparameters.

+According to \eqref{eq:qkupdate}, the full conditional density functions of the nodes in the directed acyclic graph provide expressions for the optimal approximating densities.
+For instance, the full conditional density of $\bx$ arising from model \eqref{eq:linInvProbModel} and \eqref{eq:xFactor} is